TheWidlarzGroup/react-native-video/docs/pages/other/caching.md

 You will also receive warnings in the Xcode logs by using the `debug` mode.
 So if you are not 100% sure if your video is cached, check your Xcode logs!

-By default files expire after 30 days and the maxmimum cache size is 100mb.
+By default files expire after 30 days and the maximum cache size is 100mb.

 In a future release the cache might have more configurable options.